 New Saughton House (Cammo House)

 The land was originally called Cammo Park and lies to the south of the River Almond, a half-mile southwest of Cramond Bridge and a mile east northeast of the freight section of Edinburgh Airport at Turnhouse.
 The house was originally built for John Menzies in 1693, and the surrounding parkland was laid out between 1710-26 by amateur architect Sir John Clerk of Penicuik.
 In 1741, the estate passed to the Watsons of Saughton.
 James Watson (son of James & Bathia above) renamed the property to Saughton Park and New Saughton House, to reflect the existing house and lands owned by the family.
 He made several improvements to the estate, which were continued by his son, Charles, who added on the 2-story wing on the right, a beautiful set of gates, and a lodge in 1789.
-His son, James, built a water tower and new stables in 1811 (both of which are still partially standing), and quite possibly the rear 3-story "L" shaped addition to the house, which can be seen best in the middle photo (the part jutting out at the left) and the 4th picture.
-All three improved upon the grounds, conforming to the preferences of the time that they lived in.
+His son, James, built a water tower and new stables in 1811 (both of which are still partially standing), and quite possibly the rear 3-story "L" shaped addition to the house, which can be seen best in the middle photo (the part jutting out at the left) and the 4th picture where the half-circle tower is very prominent.
+All three Watsons improved upon the grounds, conforming to the preferences of the time that they lived in.
 Either Charles or the younger James added a walled garden (the remains of which can still be seen) and a ha-ha, which has long since disappeared.
 The current grounds contain some fine plantings, including a large ash that is thought to be the oldest in Edinburgh.
 Below are two photos from early 1900s, a painting from the late 1700s, and an etching of the new addition from the 1820s.

 Chapter 3: Saughton Floor Plans - Old Ones